aaduggan/open-space-game-sandbox/CONTRIBUTING.md

 Outside of the above items **you should not do**, feel free to tell everyone far and wide about the virtues of open-space-game and how it can improve their lives.
 Also, let developers know that if they too wish to partake in our community that we would very much appreciate anything they have to offer.
 Just like yourself, we are all here because of our desire to make open-space-game great and in the end this project is not about the documents, assets or the logic but is about the people and our shared vision.

 # Quality Controller<a id="quality-controller"></a>
 These are the true warriors, fighting in the trenches to bring a better experience for the rest, it can not be stressed enough how important good Quality Controllers are to a project.
-Many software houses tend to under value the work that Quality Controllers provide and often leave it to the community to (wait ...) debug their code, assets and documentation.
+Many software houses tend to under value the work that Quality Controllers provide and often leave it to the community to debug (oh ...) their code, assets and documentation.
 Here we understand the absolute need for the services they provide and are grateful for every detailed bug report provided.

 ## How to Open a Bug Report<a id="how-to-submit-a-bug-report"></a>
 1. Determine if the bug has already been reported